Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 The liquidity app serves as an automated market maker, continuously adjusting the exchange rate according to the logarithmic equation above.
 The curve above was generated by assuming the app starts out with an initial balance of 25 BCH and 5000 tokens.
 This sets the <u>pseudo-stable price point</u> at 200 tokens-per-BCH (5000 / 25 = 200).
 These simple equations provide the following characteristics:

-- **The application can never run out of BCH.** As more BCH is extracted from the app, the exchange rate decreases in such a way that the entire amount of BCH can never be completely extracted.
+- **The application can never run out of BCH.** As more BCH is extracted from the app, the exchange rate decreases in such a way that the entire amount of BCH can never be completely extracted.<br /><br />

 - **The price of the token increases exponentially with demand.** Because of the rapid price appreciation, developers are incentivized to hold their tokens to maximize the profit from their efforts.
-But due to the liquidity provided by the app, they are free to ‘cash out’ at any time.
+But due to the liquidity provided by the app, they are free to ‘cash out’ at any time.<br /><br />

 - **Pseudo-stable price point.** The equation encourages a pseudo-stable price of 200 tokens per BCH.
-Buyers or sellers are increasingly disincentivized as the price is driven further from this point.
+Buyers or sellers are increasingly disincentivized as the price is driven further from this point.<br /><br />

-- **Fair price dynamics.** Because the pricing algorithm is transparent, all participants are fairly incentivized.
+- **Fair price dynamics.** Because the pricing algorithm is transparent, all participants are fairly incentivized.<br /><br />

 The reasoning behind these core ideas are expanded below.